Two-year warranty on all products

 Circular Economy - What is it?

-What is the Circular Economy and how to be part of the movement?
+What is Circular Economy and how to be part of the movement?

-The Circular Economy is an economic model based on reduction, reuse and recycling.
-Its objective is to reduce waste to a minimum, extending the useful life of the products as much as possible.
-When this life cycle comes to an end, all the elements that would otherwise be wasted are reused to manufacture new products, thus reducing the extraction of raw materials from the environment and the production of toxic substances for the planet.
+The Circular Economy is an economic model based on reduction, reuse, and recycling.
+Its goal is to minimize waste, extending the lifespan of products as much as possible.
+When this life cycle ends, all elements that would be wasted are reused to manufacture new products, thus reducing the extraction of raw materials from the environment and the production of toxic substances for the planet.

-This concept arose from the need to counter the population growth trend and the consequent pressure on natural resources, which are scarce.
-The circular economy is opposed to the current production system: the linear economy, based on the process of extraction -> production -> use -> disposal.
+This concept arose from the need to counter the trend of population growth and the consequent pressure on natural resources, which are scarce.
+The circular economy opposes the current production system: the linear economy, based on the process of extraction -> production -> use -> disposal.
 In this unsustainable economic model, products are made from raw materials extracted from the Earth and, when they reach the end of their life cycle, they are thrown away, with almost no reuse.

-Every year we use available natural resources more and more quickly.
-In 2019, July 29th was the date on which we consumed what was intended for an entire year, with still 5 months to go.
-The resources of Planet Earth are finite and increasingly more scarce.
-The extraction of raw materials for the manufacture of products consumed by man has as a direct consequence an enormous expenditure of energy and emissions of polluting gases into the atmosphere.
+Every year we use natural resources increasingly faster.
+In 2019, July 29 was the date on which we consumed what was intended for an entire year, with 5 months still remaining.
+The resources of the Planet Earth are finite and increasingly scarce.
+The extraction of raw materials for the manufacture of products consumed by humans directly results in enormous energy expenditure and emissions of polluting gases into the atmosphere.

 A radical change in the production chain, in the use of resources and even in the way we consume is becoming increasingly urgent.
 The transition to the circular economy is the answer to the environmental problems caused by the linear model, but it implies a total change of paradigm in social and economic organization.